-Using SEATs in conjunction with other aircraft over an incident is standard practice.
-Agency or geographical area mobilization guides may specify additional procedures and limitations.
+- 2 Using SEATs in conjunction with other aircraft over an incident is standard - 3 practice.
+Agency or geographical area mobilization guides may specify - additional procedures and limitations.

-Depending on location, operator, and availability, SEATs are capable of dropping suppressants, water, or approved chemical retardants.
-Because of the load capacities of the SEATs (500 to 800 gallons), quick turn-around times should be a prime consideration.
-SEATs are capable of taking off and landing on dirt, gravel, or grass strips (pilot must be involved in selection of the site); a support vehicle reduces turn-around times.
+- 6 Depending on location, operator, and availability, SEATs are capable of - dropping suppressants, water, or approved chemical retardants.
+Because of the - 8 load capacities of the SEATs (500 to 800 gallons), quick turn-around times - 9 should be a prime consideration.

-- Reloading at established airtanker bases or reload bases is authorized.
-(SEAT operators carry the required couplings).
-All BLM and FS Airtanker base operating plans will permit SEAT loading in conjunction with large airtankers. - Smokejumper Pilots
+- 11 SEAT operations at established airtanker bases or reload bases are authorized. - 12 All BLM and FS Airtanker base operating plans will permit SEAT loading in - 13 conjunction with large airtankers.

+Smokejumper Pilots

-The Interagency Smokejumper Pilot Operations Guide (ISPOG) serves as policy for smokejumper pilot qualifications, training, and operations.
+17 The Interagency Smokejumper Pilot Operations Guide (ISPOG) serves as policy for smokejumper pilot qualifications, training, and operations.

-10 Military or National Guard Helicopters and Pilots
+Military or National Guard Helicopters and Pilots

-The Military Use Handbook (NFES 2175) will be used when planning or conducting aviation operations involving regular military aircraft.
-Ordering military resources is done through the National Interagency Coordination Center (NICC); National Guard resources are utilized through local or state Memorandum of Understanding (MOU).
+- 22 The Military Use Handbook (NFES 2175) will be used when planning or - conducting aviation operations involving regular military aircraft.
+Ordering - 24 military resources is done through the National Interagency Coordination Center - 25 (NICC); National Guard resources are utilized through local or state - 26 Memorandum of Understanding (MOU).